Revitalizing Educational Game

 After

-Player assumes the role of a presidential candidate "Weathervane" and answers questions on U.S. History.
+Player assumes the role of a presidential candidate named "Weathervane" and answers questions on public opinion.

 It is a desktop game and used by High school AP History teachers for classroom activity or homework.